swright573/django-vertical-multi-columns/README.rst

 What VMC Does
 -------------
-* VMC views let you generate rows that contain multiple items.
-Those items are still sorted so they can be read in order vertically but they are spread across the screen in side by side columns.
+* VMC views let you generate rows that can easily be displayed in multiple side-by-side columns in your templates.
+The columns retain your sort order so your users can still scan the data in a natural up-and-down way.
+And because the items are spread across the screen, your content takes  less vertical space, reducing the amount of scrolling/paging a user must do.
 * You specify the number of columns you want generated.
 * VMC views are sub-classes of ListView so all its capabilities are still available to you.